 In order to run a successful influencer marketing campaign using Intellifluence, it is important to make your campaign attractive to Influencers, so I’ll show you the step-by-step process that will set you up for the best results.

-The first thing you are prompted to do is to choose a campaign name.
+Give your campaign a name that accurately describes what your campaign is all about.
 As the old saying goes, you’ll never get a second chance to make a first impression.
 You want to make sure your campaign stands out to prospective Influencers.
 Don’t be gimmicky, but also don’t be boring!
 A good campaign name highlights the product or service you are giving away in an enthusiastic (but realistic) manner.

 I’m a runner who loves trying out new gear, so here is a campaign title that would catch my attention: Beat your mile time with a free pair of running shoes!